fingerskier/eulogia/Walt/eulogy.md

 by grandchildren Shannon, Joshua, James, Cameron, and Elizabeth; and bonus grandchildren Brooke, Amber, and Tori;
 and bonus grandchildren Clara and Rosy.

 Walter volunteered for the Air Force in 1970, in the final years of the Vietnam War.
+He retired from the Air Force in 1990.